Gloomhonk/CustomTrombonerTemplateProject/README.md

     - Using Parameters to control transitions and the animations themselves.
     - Creating Blend Trees and using Parameters to blend between multiple animations.
     - Using Layers to control different parts of a character independently.
-- Animation Clips:
+- Animation clips:
     - Creating new clips and assigning them to States in the Animator.
     - Adding keyframes to to the clip to control your character.
     - How to use Curves to control how your keyframes blend and get the desired movement.
-- (For 3D models) Character Rigs:
+- (For 3D models) Character rigs:
     - A lot of 3D models online will come with a ready to use skeleton.
 If it doesn't then you will need to look up how to rig the character, either using programs such as [Blender](https://www.blender.org/), or via an automated process such as [Mixamo](https://www.mixamo.com/#/).
 - For 2D animating:
     - Creating Sprite objects.